filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 - Implementation of the one-to-one model of lotus market like module and fully interoperable with lotus implementation, which means compatibility with lotus client and more
 - droplet deployed as independent module, like sophon-cluster and venus-wallet
-- Implementation of a reliable market module that runs a seperate process from the main storage process
+- Implementation of a reliable market module that runs a separate process from the main storage process
 - A clear module boundary that allows interoperability and user customizations
 - Flexibilities of market module to interact with existing venus infrastructures using RPC APIs
 - Supports for mainnet, calibration and Nerpa
-- Lightweight client: compatibility with Lotus and support for droplet unique features including client running seperately as a process and remove dependencies for node; great for bootstraping tests on deal making process
+- Lightweight client: compatibility with Lotus and support for droplet unique features including client running separately as a process and remove dependencies for node; great for bootstrapping tests on deal making process

 ### Phase 2: platform model